'Despite the hard exterior we often sport, we are more than our gender, more than our shell, much more than what the eyes can see.'

 Toy Soldiers however are just that, toys.
 Small plastic objects, usually sold in packages with dozens of little men, with features to small to be unique, all pretty much looking exactly the same.
 Although they may be holding a machine gun, it, like the toy, has no real actual power.
 Most ironic of course is that with no external genitals, they are also eunuchs which is the norm for most toys that represent the male form.

 I still scratch my head that figures of war are seen by anyone these days as appropriate toys.
 There may have been a time after World War II when soldiers were seen en masse seen as heroes.
 After Vietnam, the Gulf War and the current wars raging Iraq and Iran, we now know there is more these simple toys cannot come close to replicating the complexity to what it means to be a soldier.

 It is the Toy Soldier that forms the inspiration for the new book from SILV Photography.
 I was first introduced to the artist behind SILV Photography when I featured his work as a model this past June.
-(Snake On A Train & On The Mountain) Samuel from SILV Photography is a published writer and poet, and overall creative mind and says his main desire behind his photography is to stimulate, question and titillate the audience.
-In beginning to put together this feature, Samuel certainly achieved the questioning.
+(Snake On A Train & On The Mountain) SILV is a published writer and poet, and overall creative mind and says his main desire behind his photography is to stimulate, question and titillate the audience.
+In beginning to put together this feature, SILV certainly achieved the questioning.
 I was instantly intrigued and drawn to his work, especially the series with the white sheet.
 I questioned the right way to present the images, wanting to ensure I did justice to the artists message.
 It all came together though when I relaxed and simply spent time with the images.
-Instead of trying to interrupt Samuel's words, I just let the photos, and the men within, tell me the story themselves.
+Instead of trying to interrupt SILV's words, I just let the photos, and the men within, tell me the story themselves.

 'Composition and themes are high priorities.
 Experimentation is a great part of the creative process, and it assists when allowing the work to celebrate, expose and question ideals of beauty, gender and any other subculture within society.'